Vipul Aggarwal

-Vipul Aggarwal is a 2001 batch Indian Police Service Officer from the Gujarat Cadre.
-He served as the Deputy CEO of the National Health Authority, a government agency responsible for implementing healthcare schemes in India, from February 2020 to August 2022.
+Dr. Vipul Aggarwal is a 2001 batch Indian Police Service (IPS) officer from the Gujarat cadre.
+He has been appointed as the Principal Commissioner of the Delhi Development Authority (DDA) in March 2024.
+Before this new role, he served as the Joint Secretary in the Department of Health & Family Welfare.
+Prior to this, he also served as the Deputy CEO of the National Health Authority, a government agency responsible for implementing healthcare schemes in India, from February 2020 to August 2022.
 During his tenure, he played a pivotal role in the policy formulation and implementation of the world's largest health assurance scheme, Ayushman Bharat Pradhan Mantri Jan Arogya Yojana (AB PM-JAY), which provided coverage to an estimated 540 million Indian citizens.

-He is currently a researcher and policy fellow at the Harvard T.H.
-Chan School of Public Health, where he works on research projects related to public health and policy.
+Aggarwal is also pursuing his PhD and serves as a researcher and policy fellow at the Harvard T.H.
+Chan School of Public Health.
+Having completed his Master of Public Health (MPH) from the same institution, he continues to contribute to research projects related to public health and policy.

 Early life and education

 Aggarwal was born and raised in Delhi, India, where he completed his primary and secondary education.
 He attended Delhi Public School, R K Puram, and was the All India topper in his grade 10 secondary school examination.
 Vipul Aggarwal received an MBBS from Maulana Azad Medical College in 1999 with a gold medal in forensic medicine.

 Aggarwal is currently pursuing a PhD at Gujarat University, as well as an MPH degree from the Harvard T.H.
 Chan School of Public Health in Boston, Massachusetts.